 We Can Help

 If your child has a birth defect that you believe was caused by your use of Zofran during pregnancy, you may be eligible for compensation.
-Contact the Holton Law Firm at 888-443-4387 to seek advice on how to take legal action.
+Contact the medical malpractice lawyers of Holton Law Firm at 888-443-4387 to seek advice on how to take legal action.
 The case against GlaxoSmithKline does have time limitations, so call us soon as possible to discuss your situation.